A simple virtual element-based flux recovery on quadtree: Numerical examples

-While $\beta = R$ in the first and third quadrants, and $\beta = 1$ in the second and fourth quadrants, and the true flux $\beta \nabla u$ is glued together using $\hdiv$-continuity conditions.
+While $\alpha = R$ in the first and third quadrants, and $\alpha = 1$ in the second and fourth quadrants, and the true flux $\alpha \nabla u$ is glued together using $\bm{H}(\mathrm{div})$-continuity conditions.
 We choose the folowing set of coefficients for $u$

 By this choice, this function is very singular near the origin as the maximum regularity it has is $H^{1+\gamma}_{loc}(\Omega\backslash\{\bm{0}\})$.
-Through an integration by parts, it can be computed accurately that $\|\beta^{1/2}\nabla u\| \approx 0.56501154$.
+Through an integration by parts, it can be computed accurately that $\|\alpha^{1/2}\nabla u\| \approx 0.56501154$.
 For detailed formula and more possible choices of the parameters above, we refer the reader to \cite{Chen;Dai:2002efficiency}.

 The AFEM procedure for this problem stops when the relative error reaches $0.05$, and the resulting mesh and finite element approximation during the refinement can be found in Figure \ref{fig:ex3}, and the AFEM procedure shows optimal rate of convergence in Figure \ref{fig:ex3-conv}.
-The effectivity index for $\eta_{\mathrm{Res}}$ is $2.95$, while for $\widehat{\eta}$ is only $1.33$.
+The effectivity index for $\eta_{\mathrm{Residual}}$ is $2.95$, and $1.33$ for $\widehat{\eta}$.